MIC-DKFZ/image_classification/README.md

 Everything in this repository can be run by executing the ```main.py``` script with corresponding arguments.
 In order to train a model, one needs to specify the path to the directory that contains the datasets (```data_dir```) and the path to the directory where logs should be saved (```exp_dir```).
-You can e.g. train on CIFAR10 or CIFAR100.
+You can e.g. train on CIFAR10/CIFAR100 or Imagenet.
 If the specified dataset is not found in the specified ```data_dir```, it will be automatically downloaded (178 MB for CIFAR).
+Imagenet cannot be downloaded automatically, please see [Imagenet Download](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php) for access.

-See [Including custom datasets](including-other-datasets) for instructions about using your own data.
+See [Including custom datasets](#including-other-datasets) for instructions about using your own data.
 This repository also handles regression problems.
 For that simply add the ```--regression``` flag, it will use the MSE Loss instead of Cross Entropy.
 Here is an example of the command line for training a ResNet34 on CIFAR10:

 ```shell
 python main.py ResNet34 --data CIFAR10 --data_dir "Path/to/data" --exp_dir "Path/to/logs"
 ```

-By default, no checkpoints are saved.
+By default, no checkpoints are saved!
 If you want to save the trained model you can use the ```--save_model``` flag.
 The model checkpoint will then be saved in the ```exp_dir``` along with the logs.
 You can adapt the name of the file by specifying ```--chpt_name "your-file-name"```.
 By default, the model is trained on one GPU.
 You can adapt this by setting e.g. ```--gpu_count 2``` to train on multiple GPUs using ddp strategy.
 If you want to use the CPU instead, set ```--gpu_count 0```.
 Use the ```--suppress_progress_bar``` flag for not showing the progress bar during training.
 By default, only model accuracy is tracked.
 You can specify other metrics by adding them in the command line.
 Set ```--metrics acc f1 pr top5acc``` for tracking Accuracy, F1-Score, Precision & Recall and the Top-5 Accuracy.
 For regression ```--metrics mse mae``` are available.

 ## Available models and parameters
+#
+### Models
+#

 The following models are available:
 * [PyramidNet](https://arxiv.org/pdf/1610.02915.pdf)